OneBrainDev/platform/README.md

 Don't clone this repo.
 That really doesn't make any sense, you're not going to be getting updates from here often.
 You want to fork it and create an `upstream` remote to the main repo here.
 That way if you want to pull in some updates you can.

+### Create your env files

+Out of the box Platform has 3 `.env.example` files.
+One is at the top level, needed for docker, one is in the application folder for laravel, and the last is in the web folder for vue/vite.

+Initially, you should run `task generate:env` to have the system generate all the necessary env files for you.
+This will use the `platform.config.json` file and replace any values in there in their respective env files.
+You can add to this and regenerate those files any time you'd like, but platform regenerates those files from the .env.example files so if you've changed your .env and not added those changes into the example file, regenerating will cause you to lose that data.

 ### Hosts

 Add the following to your host file: